enonic/old-xp-doc/doc/first-module/page/regions.rst

 ==============

 To be able to add components like images, component parts, or text to our page via the live edit drag and drop interface, we need to create at least one region.
-To do this we will first modify the page descriptor (``page.xml``) to support one region called ``main``.
+To do this we will first modify the page descriptor (``my-first-page.xml``) to support one region called ``main``.

 .. literalinclude:: code/page-2.xml